Weygoldtina: Morphology

 W. scudderi had body length about 17 mm.

 Body length of W. anglica ranges from 11–13 mm for complete specimens, and the partly complete 18 mm long specimen shows a distinct pear-shaped ocular tubercle on the carapace.
 CT data confirmed the presence of lateral eye tubercles.
 The center of the dorsal shield has a deep depression which probably acted as an attachment site for the muscles of the sucking stomach.
-Raptorial pedipalps were not mantis-like shaped like most of modern amplypygid but similar to ones of modern genus Paracharon.
-Main difference of pedipalp compared to Paracharon is the spine orientation.
-While the pedipalp spines in Paracharon appear to be almost parallel and slightly tilted outwards, W. anglica, however, the angle between the spines appears to be larger, at least 90 degrees.
+Raptorial pedipalps were not mantis-like shaped like most of modern amplypygid, but were similar to ones of the modern genus Paracharon.
+The main difference of pedipalps compared to Paracharon is the spine orientation.
+The pedipalp spines in Paracharon appear to be almost parallel and slightly tilted outwards; in W. anglica, the angle between the spines appears to be larger, at least 90 degrees.
 This character suggests that W. anglica used its pedipalps not exactly in the same way as the modern Paracharon.
 Study in 2021 shows two prominent spines on each pedipalp, which were not recognized before.
-Although first pairs of legs are not completely preserved, they are probably long and antenna-like, same as modern amblypygids.
+Although the first pairs of legs are not completely preserved, they are probably long and antenna-like, the same as modern amblypygids.

-Main difference of two species is anterior projection from the prosomal dorsal shield.
-It is slightly wider, shorter and more diffuse in W. scudderi.
+The main difference between the two species is the anterior projection from the prosomal dorsal shield.
+It is slightly wider, shorter, and more diffuse in W. scudderi.